"

 Alternate sequencing

-Introductory Statistics was written to fit a particular topical sequence, but it can be used flexibly to accommodate other course structures.
+While the text was written to fit a particular topical sequence, it can be used flexibly to accommodate other course structures.
 One such potential structure, which fits reasonably well with the textbook content, is provided below.
 Please consider, however, that the chapters were not written to be completely independent, and that the proposed alternate sequence should be carefully considered for student preparation and textual consistency.

 About This Book